wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 Given that you would expect to be able to fetch more than one book from the book route, it would be a good idea to change the rest_base to `books`.

-Doing this will allow you to make a GET request to the `wp-json/wp/v2/books` route, to retrieve all the books in the response.
+Doing this will allow you to make requests to the `wp-json/wp/v2/books` route, to access books via the REST API.

 ## Making REST API requests

-Let's say you want to add a page in your WordPress dashboard to fetches the list of books, and displays a list of book titles and permalinks a comma separated list.
+Let's say you want to add a page in your WordPress dashboard that fetches the books, and displays a list of book titles and permalinks a comma separated list.

 To start, you might add an admin submenu page to the Books menu, using the `admin_menu` hook, and the `add_submenu_page` function.